luigilunardon/generic-report-agent/README.md

 ## Fix your parameters

-Modify the constants.py file to match your desired parameters.
+Modify the config.toml file to match your desired parameters.

 ## Run the program